 Straw’s first career was that of a champion producing broodmare for the AQHA, with more than 5 premium foals.
 Approximately 6 years ago she suffered a horrible accident, most likely fracturing both of her front legs (L knee and R fetlock/ankle) and possibly two vertebrae in her neck (C2 and C4 are completely fused).
 Nearly 100% of all horses in this predicament would have been euthanized, but for whatever reason she was not and she healed her physical injuries.
 It is truly a miracle that Straw is alive.
 We met her years later and found that while she moves with a mechanical lameness she is not in significant pain and gets around very well.
 In fact since applying a specialist farrier and equilibrium dentistry she even trots and canters on her own accord. *Straw does have a current and “clean” ASPCA file.

 Today Straw has a new career working as an EAP/EAL horse and enjoys helping others.
 She is very wise, witty, opinionated, and rather strong willed.
 We have learned that “PITY” is a dirty 4-letter word with her, so while she may be “mechanically disabled” we do not underestimate her, or coddle her.
 She is one tough & courageous cookie who consistently shows others to live the same way!
-Straw is a dearly valued member of our team and does require special care/practitioners to ensure her comfort and well-being.
+Straw is a dearly valued member of our team and we are so grateful to have her wisdom and help in the arena.
+She does require special care/practitioners to ensure her comfort and well-being.
 As a result of her finding her own unique “balance” she takes interest and is acutely successful in her work!

 Straw teaches At Risk Youth and Gang Youth the meaning of empathy and value of compassion in about 5-8 minutes…without saying a word.
 Straw working here with gang youth (NYC) about the meaning of empathy in “Care for the Mare”